create3000/x_ite/docs/_posts/components/Shaders/PackagedShader.md

 PackagedShader contains a url for a single file that may contain a number of shaders and combined effects.

-The PackagedShader node belongs to the **Shaders** component and its default container field is *shaders.* It is available since X3D version 3.0 or later.
+The PackagedShader node belongs to the **Shaders** component and its default container field is *shaders.* It is available from X3D version 3.0 or later.

 ## Hierarchy